Table of Contents

-Lights should be on for 14 hours/day during summer and 10 hours/day during winter.
-However, if you are housing your turtle outdoors in a pond, then supplementary lighting is not required.
+Lights should be on for 14 hours/day during summer and 10 hours/day during winter, or synced with your local sunrise and sunset times.
+If you are housing your turtle outdoors in a pond, supplementary lighting is not required.

 Provide basking heat for your turtle with a halogen flood heat lamp on one side of the enclosure, positioned directly over the basking area at the same height as the UVB lamp.
 Avoid ceramic heat emitters (CHEs), red bulbs, or blue bulbs, as these are not as effective.
 Use a higher wattage bulb if you need more heat, or use a plug-in lamp dimmer if it’s too warm.

-If you need to heat your turtle’s water, use an aquarium heater rated for the amount of water in the enclosure and placed inside a protective plastic tube to prevent your turtle from getting burned by accidental contact.
+If you need to heat your turtle’s water, use an aquarium heater rated for the amount of water in the enclosure.
+This must be installed inside a protective plastic tube to prevent your turtle from getting burned by accidental contact.

-If you are housing your turtle outdoors in an appropriate climate, heating equipment is not required.
+If you are housing your turtle outdoors in an appropriate climate, heating equipment of any kind is not required.

 Red-eared sliders are semi-aquatic reptiles, and spend most of their time in the water.
 This means that most of the enclosure should be water — in other words, you’ll be essentially maintaining a pond or aquarium with an accessible land area.
 Your turtle’s water must be kept as clean as possible to maintain the turtle’s health.